 Dementia Friendly Communities

 Age UK Richmond coordinates the activities of Dementia Friendly Communities in the borough in partnership with Richmond Council.
-Age UK intends to work with people living with dementia, organisations and businesses to achieve the aims of The Dementia Friendly Communities programme outlined by the Prime Minister's Challenge on Dementia 2020.
+Age UK intends to work with people living with dementia, organisations and businesses to achieve the aims of The Dementia Friendly Communities programme.

 We are encouraging people affected by dementia or organisations and businesses who are keen to become more dementia friendly to sign up to the Dementia Friendly initiative.

 To sign up contact Sara Wilcox at firstname.lastname@example.org or 0203 816 0020.

 Further information can be found at Age UK Richmond.